ascpixi/ipd/readme.md

 This will create a `results.json` file in the directory you're currently in.
 In order to view it, open the `index.html` file in `src/viewer`, or, alternatively, simply [click here](https://ascpixi.dev/ipd).

+You can also view all available flags with `--help`.
+Some of the more interesting ones include:
+- `-s`/`--solution-dir`: the directory to read solution scripts from. **(Default: `./solutions`)**
+- `--no-log`: don't log individual match results - useful with a high number of `--iterations`
+- `-i`/`--iterations`: the number of times we will re-run matchups to reduce effects of randomness.
+A higher number will yield a more accurate result at the cost of increased execution time. **(Default: 20)**

 > [!WARNING]
 > When running solutions from foreign sources, *always* verify that they're safe beforehand.
 This only concerns tournament organizers.